 This powder or sand-looking fertilizer comes in a bag and has to be hand placed in the soil.
 Mix it in with your hands or a trowel so the tree can soak up the nutrients.
 This is a budget-friendly option for fertilizer, but it requires a little more work on the front end.
 If you don’t mind the labor, it’s a great option.

 As you prepare to fertilize lemon trees, think about how much time you will be able to dedicate to caring for your plants.
 In weighing those options, determine if liquid, granular, or stake fertilizer will be your best options.
-Also consider the ramifications of the tree being indoors if you plan to keep it away from the elements (see also ‘6 Indoor trees that enjoy low light (and 6 that much prefer the sun)‘).
+Also, consider the ramifications of the tree being indoors if you plan to keep it away from the elements.

 I highly recommend organic citrus fertilizer as an option because of the gentle, natural, broad spectrum of nutrients your lemon tree will gain from it.
 Organic citrus fertilizer may be a tad pricier, but your lemon tree will thank you in the long run.